Note: This article contains affiliate links for DoorDash. We may receive a commission for referring you to them.

 You can log off without penalty.
 So it’s in your best interest to schedule longer shifts that give you the option of a long day.

-That gives time to take longer breaks while still giving you the option to keep dashing.
-And if you get kicked out of one of the hour blocks, you can restart later.
+That gives time to take longer breaks while allowing you to keep dashing.
+And if you get kicked out of one of the blocks for some reason, you can restart later at your next scheduled block.

 Scheduling gaps in between hour blocks give you more time for breaks and prevents losing a large block of hours